“Susceptible” / “Resistant” Quandary

 - Regarding resistance (which appears to be used more or less as a synonym of susceptibility and tolerance), the Texas Forest Service has repeatedly grouped the entire white oak family in the “resistant” category.
 “White oaks rarely die from oak wilt.
 Most only exhibit some canopy loss.”
 “Generally” the disease will not spread via root grafts.
 This is a major divergence from Northern states “may survive” to the TFS “may die” regarding white oaks.

-There is one quote from one update that clearly shows a remarkable inter-department divergence of position (on at least some white oak species), that much more conforms with the northern state's experts regarding white oak group mortality:
+There is one quote from one update that clearly shows a remarkable intra-department divergence of position (on at least some white oak species), that much more conforms with the northern state's experts regarding white oak group mortality:

 Albeit, this statement appears to be guarded and tentative – one wonders if the phenomenon of a white oak mortality center is only a theoretical possibility, or has it been observed only once, or observed numerous times, or is the fungus evolving (becoming more virulent), or has the phenomenon of Texas white oaks dying in large numbers previously gone somehow unnoticed.